nickbrandt/GitLab/doc/api/graphql/getting_started.md

 aimed at developers who wish to work on developing the API itself.

 ## Why GraphQL
-GraphQL is a programatic language for easily accessing and manipulating complex data in a single request mwith an intuitive and flexible syntax.
+GraphQL is a programatic language for easily accessing and manipulating complex data in a single request with an intuitive and flexible syntax.
 With a single request, you can receive a tailored response coming from multiple data sources.
 This approach minimizes the traditional effort of client-side coding against multiple APIs, reduces bandwith, and improves response times.

-TODO (Sameer): pub-sub notifications with realtime updates?
+Additional benefits include:
+1. Representing data as a Graph for easier traversal
+2. Single endpoint with a machine readable schema file reducing versioning complexity
+3. Allow the client to request for only the data it needs and nothing more
+4. (Future) capability to offer `Subscriptions` for clients to get realtime updates as mutations occur
+5. Facilitate investigative querying of data

 ### Why GraphQL vs REST
 For over 15 years, [REST has been a standard](https://en.wikipedia.org/wiki/Representational_state_transfer), object-based, programmatic access for data access from remote servers.

+REST is widely used and has many benefits.
+It provides fixed interaction interface with specific operations such as POST, GET, DELETE, etc.  But the basic premise is to expose the object structure to make it Object Oriented.
+Relationships are represented as Identifiers that can be used to get more information.
+Each retrieval requires creation of a new query to retrieve more information.
+So it performs well when attempting to tie complex objects with step by step data retrieval.
+But with modern approaches to retrieve more than single object retrieval requires modification of the object interface or multiple calls.

+For example, when attempting to present data on a Single Page Application (SPA) that may have information sourced from multiple objects can increase the complexity of the front end code.

 TODO (mike): proof point examples & challenges with multiple queries.
 GraphQL is a new framework/standard for single query, server-side access to multiple data sources.